Our St. Charles County and St. Louis Litigation Attorneys Provide Quality Representation

 - The appellant’s attorney presents a “reply brief”;

 After a period of from a few weeks to many months, the Court of Appeals issues its opinion.
 It may affirm the lower court’s decision, in which case the original judgment stands unchanged.
 Or, it may reverse the trial judge’s decision, either in whole or in part.
-If it does so it might tell the trial judge what should have been done.
+It might tell the trial judge what should have been done.
 More frequently, it will analyze the errors and then direct the lower court to reconsider its decision in light of that analysis.

 Who Should Handle My Appeal?

 Because the tasks involved in appeals are distinct from those performed by trial lawyers, and because they are so technical, it is wise to get advice from an experienced appellate lawyer, both to determine whether or not an appeal is likely to be successful and to make certain that your appellate argument will be made in the most effective manner.
-Paule, Camazine & Blumenthal, P.C. has attorneys with substantial experience in all types of appeals.
+Paule, Camazine & Blumenthal, P.C. has attorneys with substantial experience in St. Charles County, and St. Louis appeals.

-If you believe that the verdict in your complex litigation case was in error, we can pursue an appeal for you.
+If you believe that the verdict in your complex litigation case was in error, our trial lawyers serve the Greater St. Louis Metropolitan area and can pursue an appeal for you.
 We bring the same dedicated professionalism and personal service to our appellate work that we do to our other practice areas.
 We research thoroughly, write persuasively, and argue convincingly before state and federal appellate courts.

 Contact Our St. Charles County and St. Louis Litigation Lawyers to Schedule Your Consultation